 We are a team of Mozambicans and Americans who are passionate about creating opportunities for children to live healthy, productive lives.

-Roberto is the Co-founder and Programs Manager of the Mozambique School Lunch Initiative, as well as President of our registered Mozambican association “Iniciativa Moçambicana de Lanche Escolar” (IMOLE).
+Roberto is the Co-founder and Executive Director of the Mozambique School Lunch Initiative, as well as President of our registered Mozambican association “Iniciativa Moçambicana de Lanche Escolar” (IMOLE).
 Born and raised in Chokwe, Mozambique, Roberto is fluent in Xangana, Portuguese and English, and has deep knowledge of the challenges facing Mozambican communities and the key pathways to create better opportunities.
 Prior to co-founding the Mozambique School Lunch Initiative in May 2016, Roberto worked for over 12 years for various international development organizations, including Oxfam, GOAL, and Samaritan’s Purse.
 In particular, he developed his skills leading an organization as managed of human resources at Samaritan’s Purse, where he also held other roles leading monitoring and evaluation and program development.
 He earned his degree in Business in 2011 from the Economics and Management College of Mozambique, where he was also a professor from 2012 to 2019, teaching night classes in finance.
 Roberto excels at creating strong teams and developing the strategy for implementing our school lunch program in collaboration with local communities.
 Roberto was selected as a fellow for the inaugural international Moonshot House Incubator program in Mozambique, run by the Kravis Lab for Social Impact at Claremont McKenna College Mozambique in August 2018.
 Roberto aspires to grow the organization to become a major player in long-term strategies to strengthen food security and reduce poverty.